garbados/generator-reveal/README.md

 A Yeoman generator for the Awesome Reveal.js presentation framework. http://lab.hakim.se/reveal-js/#/

+This fork adds support for deploying Reveal.js presentations to CouchDB / Cloudant. `yo reveal` asks questions about where your CouchDB instance lives, and which database to use, while `grunt couch` deploys to that instance.

 **Note:**   If you have problems with livereload on Mac OSX, you can comment line 42 of the Grunfile.js file.

-**Doubelnote:** This fork adds support for deploying Reveal.js presentations to CouchDB / Cloudant. `yo reveal` asks questions about where your CouchDB instance lives, and which database to use, while `grunt couch` deploys to that instance.

 ```javascript
 middleware: function (connect) {